Mosuo: Adoption

-If there are no offspring of one sex, it is common for a child from another family to join an adoptive household.
+If there are no offspring of one sex, it is common for a child from another family to join an adoptive Awo.
 Such a child might come from a large family, or one too small to continue.
-Children raised in this sense are genealogically linked to their new households.
+Children raised in this sense are full members of their adoptive household.
 They are treated as equal family members; in some instances, adopted females become the matriarchs of their adoptive families.

 Walking marriages

-One of the best known aspects of Mosuo culture is its practice of "walking marriage" (走婚 zǒu hūn in Chinese), although this practice remains poorly understood.
-Walking marriages are the most prominent form of marriage in Mosuo culture; however, it is not unheard of for women in Mosuo culture to marry outside of their culture, therefore participating in marriages other than walking marriages.
+One of the best known aspects of Mosuo culture is its practice of "walking marriage" (走婚 (zǒu hūn)), although this practice remains poorly understood.
+Walking marriages are the most prominent form of marriage in Mosuo culture; however, it is not unheard of for women in Mosuo culture to cohabit with their husbands, whether it is marriages with foreigners or other Mosuo people.
 In a walking marriage, both partners live under the roof of their respective extended families during the day; however, at night it is common for the man to visit and stay at the woman's house (if given permission) until sunrise.
 Therefore, they do not technically live in the same household, but they are free to visit when granted permission.
 Children of parents in a walking marriage are raised by the brothers of the mother (maternal uncles), who take on the responsibilities of the father since he is not typically around during the daytime.
+In long term marriages the wife and husband refer to each other as Chumi and Haechube.